On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 Note that relations~\eqref{eq.sp0}--\eqref{eq.sp3} are homogeneous in the sense of weight.
 Getting rid of the denominators gives the following form of the relations. \begin{corollary}[alternative form of super Pl\"{u}cker relations for $1|1$-planes] Without denominators, the relations between the super Pl\"{u}cker coordinates are as follows:

 \end{corollary}

-It is curious to compare relations~\eqref{eq.altsp1}--\eqref{eq.altsp3} with other types of super Pl\"{u}cker relations that we have obtained before.
+It is interesting to compare relations~\eqref{eq.altsp1}--\eqref{eq.altsp3} with other super Pl\"{u}cker relations that we have obtained before.
 In the relations that we obtained previously, such as~\eqref{eq.plueck.even},\eqref{eq.plueck.odd} and \eqref{eq.esssplueckev}, \eqref{eq.esssplueckod}, there is no mixing of odd variables with the even ones, and the odd variables enter only linearly (suggesting interpretation in terms of vector bundles).
-A particular new feature is the emergence of the product of odd variables in an additive term in an even relation, viz. the second term at the right-hand side of~\eqref{eq.altsp1}, and non-linearity in odd relations~\eqref{eq.altsp2},\eqref{eq.altsp3}.
+A particular new feature of relations~\eqref{eq.altsp1}--\eqref{eq.altsp3} is the emergence of the product of odd variables in an additive term in the even relation~\eqref{eq.altsp1}, and the non-linearity of the odd relations~\eqref{eq.altsp2},\eqref{eq.altsp3}.

 Now, for the case of $r|s$-planes, we will give only the relations in the Berezinian form.
 (Possibly they can be simplified as is the case for $r|0$, but we do not possess this simplification at present.)
 We will use notations such as $\hmund=\hmu_1\ldots\hmu_s$ and $\aund=a_1\ldots a_s$ for brevity.